 Select the color of your screen, then adjust the similarity and smoothness bars until you land on the settings you need.
 Adjustments will vary from person to person depending on light, green screen quality, and distance from the screen.

 Save your settings when you’re finished.
 You should be ready to start streaming.

 Tip: Add an image layer or video source behind your webcam layer to have a new background.
 The chroma key effect will keep your real background removed and show your face and body in a new environment.
 Note that good lighting is important when using green screens.

 Tips to Make Your Green Screen Settings Better

 You can do a few things to make your green screen settings better in OBS studio.
 Try out the following techniques to make sure you are broadcasting a quality stream:

 Should You Replace Your Green Screen Background in OBS?

 Depending on the look you’re going for, you can either remove your background or replace it with something more visually interesting.
 There are many great webcam background ideas for Twitch.
 Here are just a few:

-Streaming with a green screen can open up many opportunities on increasing viewer engagement on your stream.
-With these simple OBS steps, you’ll be on your way in no time.
+Streaming with a green screen can open up many opportunities for increasing viewer engagement on your stream.
+With these simple OBS steps to use your chroma key filter to remove a green screen from a video source, you’ll be on your way in no time.